-When you touch the display while the "Start mask" is displayed, the "Setup mask" appears.
+When you push any button while the "Start mask" is displayed, the "Setup mask" appears.
 In this mask you define the parameters for the interfaces and the operating device.

 2.5 Identification

 You can identify the operating device by the nameplate on the rear.